-Formerly a Viking nation and a major European power player, Denmark has now evolved to a thriving nation which plays an important role in European and Scandinavian politics.
-Expats moving to Denmark will not only benefit from the country’s close proximity to other European nations; they will also enjoy the comparatively mild climate and high quality of life.
-In fact, Denmark is said to be one of the happiest nations in the world.
+Once a Viking nation and a European force to be reckoned with, Denmark has, a millennium later, evolved into a thriving little nation that plays an important role in European and Scandinavian politics.
+Expats moving to Denmark will not only benefit from the country’s close proximity to other European nations; they will also enjoy the comparatively mild climate and the very high quality of life.
+Again and again, surveys have deemed the people of Denmark the happiest in the world.

-But moving to Denmark has more to offer than a beautiful countryside and a happy population.
+Denmark has more to offer than a beautiful countryside and a happy population, however.
 The Danes are a very design-savvy bunch and are known around the world for their style in furniture, fashion, architecture, and graphic design.

 The Autonomous Provinces in Denmark

-When talking about moving to Denmark, most people refer to Jutland, Zealand, Funen, and the surrounding islands in the North and the Baltic Sea.
-However, there are two autonomous provinces which belong to Denmark as well: the Faroe Islands and Greenland.
-A move to Denmark’s provinces gets you in touch with a completely different environment, culture, and language, not to mention a rather frosty climate.
+When thinking about the Kingdom of Denmark, most people are only thinking of Denmark proper, i.e. Jutland, Zealand, Funen, and the other surrounding islands.
+However, two autonomous provinces belong to Denmark as well: the Faroe Islands and Greenland.
+A move to either of Denmark’s provinces gets you in touch with a completely different environment, culture, and language — not to mention a rather frosty climate.

 The Faroe Islands

-Expats on their way to the Faroe Islands should expect to travel another two hours by plane from Copenhagen.
-The 18 mountainous islands, located in the North Atlantic Ocean are the right place to enjoy dramatic landscapes, wild oceans, and peaceful mountains.
-The Faroe Islands offer you almost 1,300km of coastline.
+The Faroe Islands, where population estimates range between 46,000 and 50,000 people, lie a two-hour plane ride northwest from Copenhagen.
+The 18 mountainous islands, located between the North Atlantic Ocean and the Norwegian Sea, boast dramatic landscapes, peaceful mountains, and wild oceans along 1,100 kilometers of coastline.
 Moreover, you are never more than five kilometers away from the ocean.
 The largest town of the archipelago is Tórshavn, the capital of the Faroes, with almost 20,000 inhabitants.

-A move to Denmark’s Faroe Islands will also introduce you to a nation descending directly from the Vikings.
-Faroese, the language of the locals, derives directly from the Old West Norse language spoken in the Middle Ages.
-It was declared the official language of the archipelago in the twentieth century and is used in all matters of life.
+A move to Denmark’s Faroe Islands will also introduce you to a nation directly descendent from the Vikings.
+Faroese, the local language, derives directly from the Old Norse spoken in the Middle Ages.
 Other Scandinavian languages, such as Danish, Icelandic, Norwegian, and Swedish are spoken as well.
-However, expats moving to Denmark’s autonomous provinces need not fear!
+However, expats moving to this Danish autonomous province need not worry.
 Many Faroese have a good grasp of the English language as well.